SalvatoreRa/tutorial/artificial intelligence/resources/README.md

 # Scientific articles

 This is a list of seminal articles on different fields of artificial intelligence.
 This is list is not meant to be complete (but I will expand with time and you can suggest additions).
-I see a starting point of articles that should be read it, I consulted most of them for my tutorials and many them present the basis of the artificial intelligence.
+I see a starting point of articles that should be read it, I consulted most of them for my tutorials and many of them present the basis of the artificial intelligence.
 I try to cover many field of the actual artificial intelligence research.
 I am listing free accessible articles that can be accessed by anyone.

 ## General introduction